-Two weeks ago, reader Lillian emailed me to ask if I would consider doing a post on different airline policies for booking lap infants.
+Two weeks ago, reader Lillian emailed me to ask if I would consider doing an article on different airline policies for booking lap infants.
 I agreed it was a great idea – especially as my youngest is still only 2 years old – but I was a bit nervous about the time commitment required to research it.

 And then, as luck would have it, it turned out that someone else had been working on exactly the same project.

-If you have – or are considering getting – a child under 2 years of age, I strongly recommend that you bookmark this article by Jason Steele from the US Mommy Points blog.
+If you have – or are considering getting – a child under 2 years of age, I strongly recommend that you bookmark this article by Jason Steele from the US Mommy Points site (EDIT: link removed as the article is no longer there).
 It is a fantastic resource.

 There used to be a workaround you could do, until British Airways closed the loophole.
 You would book Manchester – London (long stopover, covering the 2nd birthday) – holiday destination – London – Manchester.
 As the long as the child was under 2 when the first leg was flown, BA would allocate a seat for free on the other legs.